 Rape Aggression Defense (RAD): Siena College’s Office of Public Safety offers RAD courses.
 The Rape Aggression Defense System is a program of realistic, self-defense tactics and techniques.
 The R.A.D.
 System is a comprehensive course for women, which begins with awareness, prevention, risk reduction and avoidance, while progressing on to the basics of hands-on defense training.
 R.A.D. is not a martial arts program.
 Our courses are taught by certified R.A.D. instructors and provide you with a workbook/reference manual.
 The Rape Aggression Defense System is dedicated to teaching women defensive concepts and techniques against various types of assault, by utilizing easy, effective and proven self-defense / martial arts tactics.
 For more information about the RAD program, visit the website: http://www.siena.edu/pages/5079.asp.

-Throughout the year, many other educational opportunities are sponsored by Campus Programs, the Office of Residential Life, the Sr. Thea Bowman Center for Women, the Siena College Anti-Violence Task Force, and student groups.
+Throughout the year, many other educational opportunities are sponsored by Student Activities and Leadership Development, the Office of Residential Life, the Sr. Thea Bowman Center for Women, the Siena College Anti-Violence Task Force, and student groups.
 For more information about educational opportunities at Siena to learn how to recognize, report and prevent sexual violence, relationship violence and stalking, contact Dr. Joy Galarneau, Associate Dean of Students at Siena College.